Approved: May 20, 2020

 The BMRC shall have a Memorandum of Understanding (M.O.U.) with its host institution.
 The M.O.U. shall be reviewed every three years by the Consortium Board and a representative of the host institution and renegotiated as necessary.

-Section Two: Criteria for Full Member Institutions
+Section Three: Criteria for Full Member Institutions

-Section Three: Criteria for Associate Member Institutions
+Section Four: Criteria for Associate Member Institutions

-Section Five: Manner of Acting
+Section Six: Manner of Acting

-Section Six: Annual Meeting
+Section Seven: Annual Meeting

-An annual meeting of the member institutions shall be held during the summer.
+An Annual Meeting of the member institutions shall be held during the summer.
 The Consortium Board shall provide the time and place.

-Section Seven: Special Meetings
+Section Eight: Special Meetings

 Special meeting of the member institutions may be called by the Board Chair or Executive Director upon request of three (3) Full Member Institutions.

-Section Eight: Notice of Meetings
+Section Nine: Notice of Meetings